jsloan117/docker-openvpn-client/docs/supported-providers.md

 ---

-These providers are fetched from [config repo](https://github.com/haugene/vpn-configs-contrib) on startup.
+We fetch these providers on startup from [config repo](https://github.com/haugene/vpn-configs-contrib).
-They have to be manually updated in that repo when the provider changes them.
+They must be manually updated in that repo when the provider changes them.

-If you don't see your provider in the below list, check the config repo above.
-Still don't see your provider?
-Open a [:fontawesome-solid-code-pull-request:](https://github.com/haugene/vpn-configs-contrib/pulls) to add it.
+Open a [:fontawesome-solid-code-pull-request:](https://github.com/haugene/vpn-configs-contrib/pulls) if you don't see your provider in the below list or the config repo above.

 | Provider Name   | Config Value (`OPENVPN_PROVIDER`) |
 | :-------------- | :-------------------------------- |